Knerten0815/masters-thesis/content/introduction.typ

 Mass spectrometry (MS) is a widely used analytical technique in chemistry and biology to identify and quantify molecules based on their mass-to-charge ratio.
 The technique was first developed in the early 20th century @mass-spectrometry @mass-spectrometry2 and has evolved significantly over the years.
 A variant of this technique is tandem mass spectrometry (MS/MS) @tandem-ms, which uses two or more mass analyzers in sequence to provide detailed structural information about molecules.
-This approach provides greater specificity than single-stage mass spectrometry: while regular MS reveals molecular weight, MS/MS shows how molecules break apart, enabling the distinction between isomers that share the same mass but have different structures. #CITE[]
+This approach provides greater specificity than single-stage mass spectrometry: while regular MS reveals molecular weight, MS/MS shows how molecules break apart, enabling the distinction between isomers that share the same mass but have different structures. //#CITE[]
 Today, MS is used in various fields, including proteomics, metabolomics, drug discovery, clinical diagnostics, and environmental analysis, to study the composition of substance samples and identify unknown compounds @Workman2024.

-One of the key challenges in MS is the interpretation of the acquired data, which often requires expert knowledge and sophisticated algorithms to derive meaningful information from the raw measurements.#CITE[next cite might be enough.
-But maybe split it up better]
+One of the key challenges in MS is the interpretation of the acquired data, which often requires expert knowledge and sophisticated algorithms to derive meaningful information from the raw measurements.
 Recent advances in computational metabolomics have led to several machine learning and data visualization techniques to automate and improve the interpretation process @Workman2024 @Yates2009 @Collins2021 @Wu2025 @Liebal2020.
 A recent project at University of Applied Sciences Düsseldorf called ChemSpaceExplorer aims to enhance the analysis of MS data by providing a visual representation of chemical space, allowing researchers to explore and compare mass spectra in a chemcical space.
 The ChemSpaceExplorer can be used to upload query spectra with unknown molecular structure and find analogue spectra with known molecular structure, visualizing query and analogues in its representation of a 2D chemical space (see @f_screenshot).